 Some technologies exist for changing large trucks to improve performance and safety.
-Some of these are being brought to bear in the form of enforcement tools; however, other logical and promising technologies are deemed too risky to pursue because of the knowledge gap.
+Some of these are being brought to bear in the form of enforcement tools, however other logical and promising technologies are deemed to risky to purse because of the knowledge gap.